 where: total is the total unit weight of the soil or material per unit volume (i.e., weight of material solids + weight water), and water is the unit weight of water (i.e., 62.4 lb/ft3).

-For completely saturated soils, there are two phases present: (1) solids and (2).
+For completely saturated soils, there are two phases present: (1) solids and (2) water filled voids.
 In this case, the total is equal to (i.e., weight of material solids + weight of water) because there would be no volume associated with air voids in a completely saturated material.

 For partially saturated soils or materials, ps, the unit weight is calculated from: